learn-co-curriculum/phrg-nested-tags-and-attributes/README.md

 ```

 Keeping your HTML well indented so that every tag and "level" of nesting is
 aligned will make your code easier to read and maintain.
-Its aesthetics, how it
+The aesthetics, i.e. how it
-looks, is conveying its structure.
+looks, conveys its structure.

 ### HTML Attributes